 Only about 20% of users who were clicking ‘apply’ were opting in to LearnUp.
 Since this represented the top of a long funnel, we really needed to improve our conversation rate.

 Fortunately we had some clues about what could be going wrong.
 We conducted a few user interviews and quickly realized that many users felt our current modal looked like spam.
 They didn’t trust clicking into the modal and they weren’t sure what LearnUp was.

 Testing for the win

-    Using the styleguide I had developed since joining LearnUp as the first designer, I quickly mocked up a few solutions.
-I came up with five different designs, each using a different combination of value props, client logo and email input, basically the three levers that could affect conversion.
+Using the styleguide we had developed with LearnUp, we quickly mocked up a few solutions.
+We came up with five different designs, each using a different combination of value props, client logo and email input, basically the three levers that could affect conversion.
 But which modal was the right one?